madelinenavea/Predicting-Exercise-Behavior-in-BSEDs/README.md

 This project explores the **predictive power of depressive symptomatology—specifically self-criticism (SC) and punishment feelings (PF)**—on treatment outcomes in individuals with **binge-spectrum eating disorders (BSEDs)**.
 Our focus lies in applying **multiple linear regression models** to clinical data to assess whether baseline SC and PF predict behavioral outcomes following enhanced cognitive behavioral therapy (CBT-E).

-This repository reframes the original clinical research project within a **data science context**, using transparent modeling techniques, reproducible analysis pipelines, and a forward-looking approach toward personalized mental health treatment.
+This repository reframes the original clinical research project using transparent modeling techniques, reproducible analysis pipelines, and a forward-looking approach toward personalized mental health treatment.

 ---